 If you have guest WiFi with analytics enabled, you can also track foot traffic in and around your restaurant during lunch hours.
 Does it pick up around lunchtime, even though your business hasn’t?
 Consider some outdoor signage for your promotion.
 If you have a WiFi marketing platform, share your promotion on the welcome page after users log in.

 Finally, figure out what your current monthly metrics look like for your KPIs.
 These are called benchmarks.
 They’re your starting point.
 Measuring your KPIs against benchmarks lets you see if you’re moving toward or away from your goal.

-Close the loop to prove the ROI of your marketing
+Close the loop when tracking ROI of your marketing

 Knowing how many times your coupon was seen and how often it was redeemed in your store gives you the overall conversion rate for your promotion.
 Put that against your total lunchtime sales and the cost of your marketing in order to determine the return on your investment.